Respiratory Therapist Program (BHS)respiratorycare_800x500.jpg

 Read bio

-Juniors in our program are already being recruited, some with signing bonuses and other compelling incentives.
+Juniors in our program continue to be recruited, some with signing bonuses and other compelling incentives.

-—Randy Solly, MS RRT RPFT, Professor of Practice and Program Coordinator of the Respiratory Care Program
+—Randy Solly, MS, RRT, RPFT, AE-C, Professor of Practice and Program Coordinator of the Respiratory Care Program

 Real-World Opportunities